Ministry of Defence Main Building: Design and construction

-In 1909 a decision was taken to construct a new significant government building on the Whitehall Gardens site, primarily to be used by the Board of Trade.
-Architect E. Vincent Harris, OBE, RA, won a national competition in 1915 to design the building.
-The selected site was proposed to extend over Whitehall Gardens and also on ground adjacent to Victoria Embankment; however, opposition to this idea led to the southern building-line extending no further than that of the neighbouring Whitehall Court and National Liberal Club buildings to the north.
+In 1909, a decision was taken to construct a new significant government building on the Whitehall Gardens site, primarily to be used by the Board of Trade.
+Architect E. Vincent Harris won a national competition in 1915 to design the building.
+The selected site was proposed to extend over Whitehall Gardens and ground adjacent to Victoria Embankment.
+Opposition to this idea however led to the southern building-line extending no further than that of the neighbouring Whitehall Court and National Liberal Club buildings to the north.
 This resulted in a reduction of proposed floor space of approximately 10,000 sqft.
 Due to the outbreak of the First World War the start of work was delayed.

-In 1933 the Office of Works issued a requirement for a significantly larger building and Harris was again selected as architect.
-The building was to be a single block in the Neoclassical design, faced in Portland stone, some 128 ft high and 570 ft long with a depth of 205 ft, widening to 300 ft feet.
+The Office of Works issued a requirement in 1933 for a significantly larger building and Harris was again selected as architect.
+The building was to comprise a single block in the Neoclassical design, faced in Portland stone, some 128 ft high and 570 ft long, with a depth of 205 ft, widening to 300 ft feet.
 It was to be formed as four internal blocks of ten storeys surrounding three internal courtyards with the two main elevations facing Whitehall and the Victoria Embankment.

 Work was again delayed due to the interwar economic depression.
 However, activity started on site in 1938 when town houses in Whitehall Gardens were demolished.
 Five rooms from Pembroke House, Cromwell House and Cadogan House were dismantled and incorporated into the building as conference rooms.
 The rooms are now known as the "Historic Rooms" and are located on the third and fourth floors (see Historic Rooms section).